-Students are allowed to use cell phones in breakrooms, locker rooms, cafeteria, etc. Students are NOT allowed to have cell phones in the operating room suite unless permission is granted by the clinical coordinator.
-If student is found to have cell phone within the OR suite, disciplinary actions will be taken.
+Students are allowed to use cell phones in breakrooms, locker rooms, cafeteria, etc.

+Students are NOT allowed to have cell phones in the operating room suite unless permission is granted by the clinical coordinator.
+If student is found to have cell phone within the OR suite, disciplinary actions will be taken and student may be dropped from the Surgical Technology program.